haikuowuya/AndroidElementals/README.md

 | :----------: | :--------: |
 [Android Sliding Up Panel](https://github.com/umano/AndroidSlidingUpPanel) | This type of a panel is a common pattern also used in the Google Music app and the Rdio app
 [DobSliding](https://github.com/Startappz/DobSliding) | DobSliding is an Open Source Android library that allows developers to develop applications with vertical sliding menus just like the Android notifications menu
-[Menu Drawer](https://github.com/SimonVT/android-menudrawer) | A slide-out menu implementation, which allows users to navigate between views in your app. http://simonvt.github.com/android-menudrawer/
+[Android Menu Drawer](https://github.com/SimonVT/android-menudrawer) | A slide-out menu implementation, which allows users to navigate between views in your app. http://simonvt.github.com/android-menudrawer/
 [Sliding Menu](https://github.com/jfeinstein10/SlidingMenu) | An Android library that allows you to easily create applications with slide-in menus
 [Side Navigation](https://github.com/johnkil/SideNavigation) | Implementation of "SIde Navigation" or "Fly-in app menu" pattern for Android (based on Google+ app). http://johnkil.github.com/SideNavigation